rust-lang/rust/src/doc/reference.md

                     removed entirely for something more wholesome.

-* `custom_attribute` - Allows the usage of attributes unknown to the compiler so that new attributes can be added in a bacwards compatible manner (RFC 572).
+* `custom_attribute` - Allows the usage of attributes unknown to the compiler so that new attributes can be added in a backwards compatible manner (RFC 572).

 * `custom_derive` - Allows the use of `#[derive(Foo,Bar)]` as sugar for